 Visual ecologist Aviva Reed wants Melburnians to think differently about the way their city works – most especially in its relationship to water and to soil.
 Her exhibition HYDRO/LOGIC, held at the City of Melbourne’s Library at the Dock, looks at the interdependent relationships between the capital’s waterways and the rest of the Victorian ecosystem.

-“Water is a living organism and an entity in its own right,” says Reed.
-“This exhibition coincides with the new Yarra River Protection Act, so I’m really interested in reframing the paradigms around water.”
+“Water is a living organism and an entity in its own right,” says Reed. “”The Woi- wurrung peoples in the Wilip-gin Birrarung murron (Yarra River Protection) Act acknowledge water is a living organism and an entity in its own right – something I, from my ecological perspective also hold true – so I’m really interested in reframing the paradigms around water.”
+Reed says.

 Historically, Melburnians have seen their waterways as a nuisance, with swamps, billabongs, creeks and rivers paved-over or re-routed.
 But while this might have seemingly positive short term benefits in protecting from flooding, as Reed points out it has some serious consequences for urban and ecological health in the long run.

 “When you put in massive stormwater systems that take every single drop of water off a property and then pump it as fast as they can down to a creek running out into the ocean, it means no soil in the region gets any runoff,” says Reed.
 “But soil is going to be one of the main ways we’re going to keep our city cool and keep our trees healthy.
 One of the prompts I give in workshops is: does rain make rainforests or do rainforests make rain?
 It’s not just a coincidence that all the rain goes where the forests are.”

 “Does rain make rainforests or do rainforests make rain?
 It’s not just a coincidence that all the rain goes where the forests are” – Aviva Reed